-Haley is on a long-term treatment for schizophrenia, and she now knows that what she thought was baby Jesus, was just gas in her stomach.
-Clearly, PDP is amused by Haley, but there’s nothing funny about her situation, unless I’ve missed the joke somewhere.
+Haley is on a long-term treatment for schizophrenia, She now knows that what she thought was baby Jesus was just gas in her stomach.
+Clearly, PDP is amused by Haley, but there’s nothing funny about her situation unless I’ve missed the joke somewhere.
 It’s one thing making fun of what people post on the internet, it’s quite another making fun of people.

 - He has a clear line of thought:

 PewDiePie jabbers nonsensically […] in a voice that reminds you of a young Bobcat Goldwaith between hits of nitrous oxide. – Andrew Wallenstein, variety.com (2013)